 4. Employ Online Tools Rather Than Meetings

 Many employees view company meetings as a significant waste of time when that time could be devoted to more productive tasks.
-You can reduce the amount of time spend in meetings by using online reporting and team update tools.
+You can reduce the amount of time spent in meetings by using online reporting and team update tools.

 One study found that organizations that made the switch to using social technologies saw interaction among their workers and productivity rise by 23% – on average.